cuongpd/auto-post-to-blogger/README.md

-auto-post-to-blogger
+Auto Post To Blogger Using PHP
 ====================

-Auto spin content and post to blogger
+Auto spin content and post to blogger using PHP